 But, let’s make some Roasted Balsamic Brussels Sprouts and get you ready for your Thanksgiving holiday!
 Prepare for the array of ooohhhs and ahhs coming your way…

 Cut the ends off the Brussels, remove any outer leaves and cut in half.
 On a lined baking pan, pour the extra virgin olive oil and balsamic vinegar.

 Place the Brussels face down into the oil/vinegar mixture.
 I always make sure to place it directly into the balsamic vinegar and then slide it on the pan to move it into place.
 Any leaves that fall off in the process I like to keep on the pan and roast.
 I kinda love them.

 While the Brussels are roasting, toast your pine nuts on the stovetop over medium heat, stirring and shaking the pan often.
-Set aside once they are golden brown.
+Set aside in a separate bowl once they are golden brown.

 When your Brussels are done roasting, place them in a large bowl.
 Drizzle the agave nectar on them and toss with a large spoon.
 Add the chopped sage, craisins, pine nuts, and shaved parmesan, reserving some for garnish.

 Toss everything together and transfer to your serving bowl.
-Top with the remaining ingredients to make it look all pretty.
+Top with additional ingredients to make it look all pretty.